Express Testing, Inc.

 6. Non-Destructive Evaluation (NDE) - sometimes used when destructive evaluation is not an option or prior to any destructive testing to document crack locations and to sort parts by the worst-case crack if multiple parts are suspect and time or cost prevents the evaluation of numerous samples.
 This can include a high magnification examination, liquid penetrant, magnetic particle inspection (MPI) and X-ray to name a few.

 We have evaluated failures from a wide variety of industries and applications.
-Customers include automotive, aerospace, medical, heavy equipment, oil/gas equipment, sporting goods and appliance manufacturers to name a few.

 Material Testing Laboratories